Corsair TX750M PSU Review

 MORE: Is 80 PLUS Broken?
 How To Make It A More Trustworthy Certification

-The TX750M is 80 PLUS Gold-certified, and it also carries ETA-B and LAMBDA-A certifications for efficiency and output noise, respectively.
+The TX750M is 80 PLUS Gold-certified, and it also carries ETA-A and LAMBDA-A- certifications for efficiency and output noise, respectively.
 Under a continuous full-load output, the PSU's maximum operating temperature is 50°C, and it includes all of the protection features we'd expect.

 Cooling is handled by a 120mm fan with rifle bearings.
 We would prefer if Corsair used a larger fan, but the PSU's physical dimensions must have prohibited this.
 There is no semi-passive mode, which some enthusiasts might miss.
 However, if the fan profile is tuned correctly, that shouldn't be a problem.